alan-turing-institute/alexa-room-finder/README.md

 ## Hosting the Skill

 The skill is built to be hosted on Amazon Web Services' [Lambda](https://aws.amazon.com/lambda/)..
 First, from the Lambda console, make sure your region is set to EU Ireland (eu-west-1) as this is the only supported region for Alexa Skill Kit.
 Then create a Lambda function (using any of the 'alexa-skills-kit- blueprints) and choose Node.js as the runtime.
 On triggers, make sure Alexa Skills Kit appears as the only trigger.
-After you've created your Lambda function, look at the top right of the page to get your **Lambda ARN number** and put that in the Alexa Skill Information Endpoint field.
+After you've created your Lambda function, look at the top right of the page to get your **Lambda ARN** and put that in the Alexa Skill Information Endpoint field.

 To deploy to Lambda, just upload or copy-paste index.js to your Lambda function, making sure you have the right APP_ID.
 This will eventually change as authorization (and thus several more files) are added, at which point all the files will be made into a Node package, and will be uploaded by a .zip file.